Nutritional value in a serving of semen

 - Phosphate and bicarbonate buffers (bases)

 Can swallowing semen enrich a protein poor diet?
 Unless you're gulping gallons of it each day, it's no substitute for real nutritious cuisine!
+While it may be nutrition you're after, P, semen can also transmit sexually transmitted infections (STIs).
 It may be a good idea to keep in mind safer sex practices when considering whether or not to swallow.